Serving the Community for More Than a Century!

 For three years this bank operated without any fixed capital, with the owners advancing the necessary money as it was needed.
 On Jan.
 1, 1894, it was organized as a state bank with capital of $5,000 and named the State Bank of Alcester.
 Individual deposits first reached the $5,000 mark on March 5, 1897.

 In 1919 E. F. McKellips and his father H. F. McKellips, purchased the Watkins stock holdings in this Alcester bank, making it for the first time a completely home-owned and home-managed bank.
 The bank has been in the McKellips family since that time.
-Roger McKellips followed his father as President and Chairman of the Board, and Gary McKellips took over for Roger as President in January 2005.
-Jaimey Schempp was appointed President in April 2012, and Gary became the CEO and Chairman of the Board.
+Roger McKellips followed his father as President and Chairman of the Board, and Gary McKellips took over for Roger as CEO in 1990.
+Jaimey Schempp was appointed President in April 2012, and Gary remained the CEO and became Chairman of the Board as well.

 The 1920s proved to be rough years as the State Bank of Alcester closed for a brief time during this period.
 On Jan.
 15, 1927, five months after closing, it reopened with new capital of $25,000 and Surplus and Undivided Profits of $3,570.